What is bipolar disorder?

 - These mood episodes can vary from person to person, and last from days to months.

 Is Bipolar A Disability?

-One of the most important ways to improve your chances of having a Social Security disability (SSD) or supplemental security income (SSI) claim approved is to show a record of professional treatment for your condition.
-That is even more important when the condition is bipolar disorder, also known as manic depression.
+Yes, it is.
+To improve your chances of having your Social Security Disability (SSD) or Supplemental Security Income (SSI) claim approved, you should show a record of professional treatment for your condition.
+That is even more critical when the condition is bipolar disorder, also known as manic depression.
 Unfortunately, the very nature of this disorder can prevent people from seeking out the help they need.

 The Two Sides of Manic Depression

 Bipolar disorder is a psychological condition that is marked by two phases: a manic phase and a depressive phase.
 During the manic period, those suffering from the condition typically feel energized and happy.
 While in this period of euphoria and extreme optimism, they do not see any need for treatment.
 This can cause problems for their disability claim.